 Go to Settings -> General -> Profiles & Device Managment and under developer App, tap your profile to allow apps.

 Congrats, you're now ready to use PPSSPP.
-Note, as of writing this, PPSSPP's iOS 11 support appears to be incomplete.
+Note, as of writing this, PPSSPP's iOS 11 support is incomplete.
 PPSSPP will launch but freezes when gamesattempt to load due to the dynamic recompiler not being 64 bit.

 2017-10-23: Added support disclaimer.